© The Financial Times Ltd 2017 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 About the Financial Times:

-The Financial Times, one of the world’s leading business news organisations, is recognised internationally for its authority, integrity and accuracy.
-Providing essential news, comment, data and analysis for the global business community, the FT has a combined paid print and digital circulation of 780,000.
-Mobile is an increasingly important channel for the FT, driving almost half of total traffic.
+The Financial Times is one of the world’s leading business news organisations, providing a broad range of information, news and services for the global business community.
+It is recognised internationally for its authority, integrity and accuracy.
+The FT has a combined paid print and digital circulation of 845,000 and makes 60% of revenues from its journalism.

 Ignites Research delivers original research and analysis on the retail mutual fund market from experienced analysts.
 Its research covers the distribution and product topics that asset managers must understand to improve their business.
 Ignites Research is a sister site to the popular online newsletter Ignites, and is a subsidiary of the Financial Times.